Prompts

 setting.
 An example and useful references are provided.

-For more tips on writing effective prompts and using Copilot efficiently, see the Best Practices for Using GitHub Copilot section below.
+For more tips on writing effective prompts and using Copilot efficiently, see the Best Practices for Using GitHub Copilot.

 Understanding Prompts in GitHub Copilot Chat